Play to Learn – Family PlayShop

 Alix holds an MS in Child Development from the Erikson Institute.
 Acting as the Museum’s advocate for early childhood development and learning, she ensures that the latest research in Early Childhood Education is represented in all Museum exhibits, professional development initiatives, and public programs.

-Theresa has a BFA in Art with an emphasis on Graphic Design and Photography.
-As the Art Specialist, Theresa participates in many facets of the museum’s public programs, exhibits, and community outreach.
-She creates multi-disciplinary experiences that integrate art, math, and science while designing a Studio environment that reinforces the importance of open-ended and multiple outcome hands-on explorations.
+He loves to experiment and find new ways to view the world through play!
+As the Art and Maker Specialist, Dustin participates in many facets of the museum’s public programs, exhibits, and community outreach.
+He creates multi-disciplinary experiences that integrate art, math, and science while designing a Studio environment that reinforces the importance of open-ended and multiple outcome hands-on exploration.

 Chris has a BA in Biology from Lake Forest College.
 She spent many years working in clinical genetics labs in Cleveland and Pittsburgh.
 After moving to Naperville, she started working at the Museum as a Learning Lab Facilitator, and is now the STEM Specialist and School Programs Manager.
 She has been with the Museum for 20 years.